Hardware Troubleshooting Notes

 (vi)Boot record is modified or corrupted.

-- system working after one hour give the beep:-
+- System working after one hour gives the beep:-

 (i) CPU overheated.

-- CMOS setup automatic open as soon as system on:-
+- CMOS setup automatic open as soon as a system on:-

 (i) Set the speed of CPU to go to the CMOS installation.

 (ii) Maybe DEL key is pressed while booting.